Opponens pollicis muscle

 - Deep palmar arch

 As its name suggests, the main function of opponens pollicis is to produce an opposition of the thumb.
-The opposition refers to the rather complex movement of the thumb which is a combination of flexion, adduction and medial rotation at the first carpometacarpal joint.
+Opposition refers to the rather complex movement of the thumb which is a combination of flexion, adduction and medial rotation at the first carpometacarpal joint.

 The purpose of this movement is the ability to bring the tip of the thumb in contact with any other fingertip of the same hand.
 This allows efficient and precise movements of the hand, for example grasping round objects or fine gripping of a pencil.